 Hiring Quotas Obscure Bigger Problems in Organizations

 It’s important to remember that there are real lives behind the numbers.
-Though the ultimate goal might be to hire and promote more women and people of color, diversity quotas may, in actuality, limit these hires’ chances of advancement within an organization.
+Though the ultimate goal might be to hire and promote more women and BIPOC, diversity quotas may, in actuality, limit these hires’ chances of advancement within an organization.

-Here’s how: There is a common (arguably misogynist and racist) misconception that diversity and competence are mutually exclusive.
-This flawed premise simply reinforces the system of white supremacy: Non-male, non-white candidates cannot ultimately be as competent as white male candidates (and certainly not more so), so it follows that those hires must be concessions.
+In the US, there's a false yet persistent narrative around the concept of "meritocracy."
+This premise - namely, the belief that all hires should meet the same narrow standards regardless of lived experience - reinforces systemic inequality.
+Thus, biased (rather than reasoned) thinking asserts that non-male, non-white candidates cannot ultimately be as competent as white male candidates, so it follows that those hires must be concessions.
 The company must have hired solely based on diversity, sacrificing issues of competency to fill quotas.